 - Sharpness remains an issue at low light

-If you are looking for a sturdy and dependable camera lens, then the Zeiss Batis 2.8/18 Wide-Angle Lens is a suitable option.
+If you are looking for a sturdy and dependable camera lens, then the Zeiss Batis 2.8/18 Wide-Angle Lens for E-Mount is a suitable option.
 With a decent aperture, autofocus feature, and other standard functionalities, the lens is excellent for beginner-level photography.

 The 2.8/18 wide-angle lens is perfect for landscape and portrait modes.
 We tried capturing low- angle shots of buildings, the city skyline, and bokeh frames as well and very pleasantly surprised by its performance.